Updated: Dec 9, 2021

 The red flame-like cuetlaxochitl (Nahuatl) blooms during the winter solstice and signals the start of a new cycle of life.
 Its name translates into "mortal flower that perishes and withers like all that is pure."

-Dr. Joel Roberts Poinsett (first U.S. ambassador to Mexico, 1825-1829) saw the cuetlaxochitl for the first time when he paid a visit to a church in Taxco and noticed that the Franciscan monks had decorated the nativity scene with beautiful and exotic red flowers.
-Dr. Poinsett later brought the cueitlaxochitl to the United States and raised it in his greenhouses in Charleston, South Carolina.
-It was (re) named poinsettia in his honor in 1836, in the U.S. Since then it started being known as the Flower of Christmas Eve, La Flor de Noche Buena.
+While in Mexico, Dr. Poinsett saw the cuetlaxochitl for the first time when he paid a visit to a church in Taxco and noticed that the Franciscan monks had decorated the nativity scene with beautiful and exotic red flowers.
+Dr. Poinsett later brought the cuetlaxochitl to the United States and raised it in his greenhouses in Charleston, South Carolina.
+It was named poinsettia in his honor in 1836.
+From then on, it started being known as the Flower of Christmas Eve, La Flor de Noche Buena.
 But, it has a much earlier history.

 The cuetlaxochitl was honored as a divine gift in acknowledgement that it had been given to humanity to help re-birth the light on Mother Earth.
 Temples were adorned with this elegant and dignified plant as its flowering coincided with the date of the birth of Huitzilopochtli, Left-Handed Hummingbird, on the winter solstice.
 Huitzilopochtli represents the sacred power related to the sun and the cuetlaxochitl's red leaves symbolizes the sacred energy of the life force of blood.
 It also represents the blood of warriors killed in battle and heralded the return of those warriors to this world as hummingbirds, huitzilin, returning to release the nectar/honey from the flowers (honey being associated with light).
 Flowers are among one of the important spiritual symbols for the soul.